Ireland's Got Talent

-Ireland's Got Talent was the Irish version of the international Got Talent franchise.
+Ireland's Got Talent is the Irish version of the international Got Talent franchise.
 The series launched on 3 February 2018 on Virgin Media One (formerly known as "TV3") and was hosted by Lucy Kennedy, accompanied by a sister show entitled Ireland's Got Mór Talent presented by Glenda Gilson and James Kavanagh.

 Contestants of any age, who possess some sort of talent, can audition for the show, with their performance judged by a panel of judges; the lineup consisted of Denise van Outen, Jason Byrne, Michelle Visage and Louis Walsh.
 Those who make it through the auditions compete against other acts in a series of live semi-finals, with the winning two acts of each semi-final proceeding into the show's live final.
 The prize for winning the contest is a €50,000 cash prize as well as their own primetime Christmas television special on Virgin Media One.

 The series was cancelled in July 2019.

 History

 A previous Irish version of the Got Talent franchise, entitled The All Ireland Talent Show aired between 2009 and 2011.
-It was announced that current The X Factor judge, Louis Walsh, would be launching a new Irish talent show, produced by Simon Cowell, with himself as a judge.
+In the mid 2010s, it was announced that current The X Factor judge, Louis Walsh, would be launching a new Irish talent show, produced by Simon Cowell, with himself as a judge.
 The show was expected to be premiered in 2017 or 2018.
 Walsh later stated that he would like to broadcast an Irish edition of Got Talent, though he stated that the untitled talent show was only in early development.
 RTÉ One and TV3 showed interest in ordering the programme, however, TV3 originally turned down the show in 2016.
 It was reported that Cowell would be a special guest judge on the programme during the series' launch, but this did not happen.

 In February 2016, RTÉ One denied that The Voice of Ireland would be cancelled in order to broadcast the new talent show.
 However, the show was later replaced by Dancing with the Stars.
 In August 2017, it was reported that Lucy Kennedy would host the show, with Walsh later confirming himself and Michelle Visage on ITV's This Morning as two of the judges on the show which will launch in January 2018.
 The series was announced during a press conference at the National Concert Hall in Dublin on 30 August 2017, with Denise van Outen and comedian Jason Byrne confirmed as the other two judges.

 Glenda Gilson and James Kavanagh present the sister show, Ireland’s Got Mór Talent.